• Global

 • LLM's and AI Models opened the door for radically accelerating if not simplifying troubleshooting, translation, and summarization.

-• These technologies were just coming on the scene while I was at Arch.
-I was in charge of leading the design effort for weaving in these AI touchpoints and seed prompts throughout our UX, as well as ideating some of the initial applications to research and prioritize in order to maintain our competitive edge.
+• I was in charge of leading the design effort for weaving in these AI touchpoints and seed prompts throughout our UX, as well as ideating some of the initial applications to research and prioritize in order to maintain our competitive edge.

 Results